-mName

-Name of the method
+mName Name of the method

-- mSig Signature of the method - mID Method ID returned by the function cObj Data field of the type JCI-object Object of the class in which the method is to be searched for.
+mSig Signature of the method

+mID Method ID returned by the function

+Object of the class in which the method is to be searched for.
-mName

-Structure of the type Cobvar Name of the method which is to be searched for.
-Trailing spaces at the end of the text are ignored.
+mName Structure of the type Cobvar

+Name of the method which is to be searched for.

-- mSig Structure of the type Cobvar Signature of the method which is to be searched for.
-Trailing spaces at the end of the text are ignored. - mID Data field of the type JCI-handle After the function has been successfully executed, the field contains the method ID of the method being searched for.
+mSig Structure of the type Cobvar

+Signature of the method which is to be searched for.

+After the function has been successfully executed, the field contains the method ID of the method being searched for.

 In the event of an error, the value JCI-NULL is returned.

+JCI-RET-ENOTFOUND

-- JCI-RET-ENULLOBJ cObj is JCI-NULL. - JCI-RET-EARGUMENT cObj is not a class object. - JCI-RET-ENOTFOUND The method could not be found.
+The method could not be found.

-The exceptions generated by the function correspond to those of the JNI function ${\tt GetStaticMethodID}.$ the <class-name> being the name of the class identified by cObj.
+The exceptions generated by the function correspond to those of the JNI function GetStaticMethodID.

 The method is identified by the name and the signature.
-The signature can be received by the statement,
+The signature can be received by the statement, the <class-name> being the name of the class identified by cObj.

 '''

-javap -s <Klassenname>
+javap -s <class-name>

 '''

 '''

 DATA DIVISION.

 WORKING-STORAGE SECTION.

 COPY JCI-TYPEDEFS.

 01 JCIConstants.

 COPY JCI-CONST.

-. . .

 01 methodName.

 05 PIC S9(9) COMP-5 VALUE 30.

 05 PIC X(30) VALUE 'hello'.

 01 methodSig.

 05 PIC S9(9) COMP-5 VALUE 80.

 05 PIC X(80) VALUE '(Ljava/lang/String;)V'.

-. . .

 01 classObj TYPE JCI-object.

 01 methodID TYPE JCI-handle.

-. . .

 PROCEDURE DIVISION.

-. . .

 CALL 'JCI_GetStaticMethodID' USING classObj methodName

 methodSig methodID

 IF RETURN-CODE NOT = JCI-RET-OK

-. . .

 '''

-7.12.2.3 JCI\CallStaticMethod
+7.12.2.3 JCI_CallStaticMethod